• Skip to primary navigation

 Hide Search

-Home / Positive Mental Thinking / Can’t Make a Decision?
-Here’s how to know what to do.
+Home / Positive Mental Thinking / Can’t Make A Decision?
+Here’s How To Know What To Do.

-July 21, 2021 · Leave a Comment
+August 18, 2023 · Leave a Comment

 Across the years, I have spent many hours in personal counseling and have learned a great deal about myself.
 I am not a licensed counselor, but over the years many have come to me in me roles of priest, pastor, or chaplain seeking counseling.